 Lunu Ganga, the Beautiful Garden of Geoffrey Bawa

-Lunu Ganga is Located about 6 km from Bentota on Bentota-Elpitiya main road, this 15-acre expanse of landscaped garden and beautifully manicured lawns created by the world-renowned architect Geoffrey Bawa.
+Lunu Ganga is Located about 6 km from Bentota on Bentota-Elpitiya main road, this 15-acre expanse of landscaped gardens and beautifully manicured lawns was created by the world-renowned architect Geoffrey Bawa.
 The garden is incorporated with artistic displays and sculptures that take visitors by surprise.
 The park is a hidden secret and a fantastic escape from the beach areas, unlike other tourist attractions such as Sigiriya, Dambulla and Kandy you do not encounter hordes of tourists here.

-This romantic private garden shows the traditional formal garden style combined with innovative ideas of veteran architect Geoffrey Bawa.
+This romantic private garden shows the traditional formal garden style combined with the innovative ideas of veteran architect Geoffrey Bawa.
 Although this comparatively small garden does not have huge expanses of lawns and fountains like in many other parks, the underlining intimacy it has with the immediate surrounding is priceless.

 The garden was once occupied by Mr Bawa and it was elaborated to please his personal taste.
 The centrepiece of the garden is the house of Mr Bawa, the garden has a unique layout and atmosphere among the gardens of Sri Lanka.
 Co-existing and complimenting the nearby river, this amazing garden truly lives up to its name.
 The garden entices you to have a compelling and impressive walk amidst the green foliage while taking a glimpse of the architectural works of Mr Bawa.